Tuner (radio): Design history and overview

 Vacuum tubes made crystal sets obsolete in the 1920s due to their effective amplification.
 From the 1920s until the 1960s, most tuners used a vacuum tube-based design.
-Manufacturing shifted to solid state electronics in the 1960s, but this didn't always result in improved sound quality compared to the older tube tuners.
 The radiogram, which combined a gramophone with a radio, was a predecessor of the hi-fi tuner.

 The transistor was invented in 1947 and largely replaced tubes.
-The MOSFET was used because it is capable of handling larger inputs than bipolar transistors.
+Manufacturing shifted to solid state electronics in the 1960s, but this didn't always result in improved sound quality compared to the older tube tuners.
 Starting in the 1960s, Japanese transistor radios, which were cheaper despite their crudeness compared to American designs, began to outcompete the American products in the portable radio market.
 Eventually, after switching from germanium to silicon transistors, the Japanese consumer electronics companies achieved a dominant market position.
-Heathkit, an American company which had supplied popular kits for electronic devices since the 1940s, went out of business in 1980.
+Heathkit, an American company that had supplied popular kits for electronic devices since the 1940s, went out of business in 1980.

 FM broadcasting originated in the United States and was adopted as a worldwide standard.
 FM broadcasting in stereo in the USA began in 1961 when authorized by the FCC.
 This led to greater demand for new radio stations and better technology in radios.
 The growth of hi-fi stereo systems and car radios in turn led to a boost in FM listening.
 FM surpassed AM radio in 1978.
 FM also doubled the number of stations, enabling specialized broadcasts for different genres of music.
 It also required consumers to purchase new equipment.
 The broadcast audio FM band (88 – 108 MHz in most countries) is around 100 times higher in frequency than the AM band and provides enough space for a bandwidth of 50 kHz.
 This bandwidth is sufficient to transmit both stereo channels with almost the full hearing range.
+Stereophonic receivers include a decoder.